tyler-maxwell/mtg-collection-catalog/README.md

   - All card information is provided by [MTGJSON 4](https://mtgjson.com/v4/)
   - Actual card image can be retrieved by using multiverseId
     - [Example](https://www.reddit.com/r/magicTCG/comments/31v0n4/website_or_api_to_get_mtg_card_images/cq57ihi/)
+  - Here is an example of a particularly complex card to display: [Nicol Bolas, The Ravager](https://scryfall.com/card/m19/218/nicol-bolas-the-ravager-nicol-bolas-the-arisen?back)
 - Use the following websites for inspiration
   - [Deckbox](https://deckbox.org/) for collection management
   - [Scryfall](https://scryfall.com/) for card search